levackt/scrt-swap/README.md

 # start the server as an operator for eg
 ROLE=operator pm2 start 'node ./server.js --nodeEnv=test --chainId=kamut-2' --name "operator"

+# or as the leader, broadcasting with the multisig account called multi1
+ROLE=leader pm2 start 'node ./server.js --nodeEnv=test --chainId=kamut-2 --fromAccount=multi1' --name "leader"

-# generate a startup script, note and copy the output
+# generate a startup script, copy/paste the output as instructed
 pm2 startup

 # save the list of processes to respawn at machine reboot